ISISComputingGroup/ibex_user_manual/Matplotlib.md

 > matplotlib.use('Qt4Agg')
 > ```
 > This needs to be typed before any matplotlib functionality is used for it to take effect.

+# Troubleshooting

+### Only 6 plots can be opened at once

+By default, only 6 plots can be opened at a time.
+This is a limitation of the internet explorer view which displays the plot.
+The limit can be increased by an administrator on individual instruments by running the following command:

+`reg add "\\<ndxinstname>\HKLM\SOFTWARE\Microsoft\Internet Explorer\MAIN\FeatureControl\FEATURE_WEBSOCKET_MAXCONNECTIONSPERSERVER"  /v iexplore.exe /t REG_DWORD /d 48`

+Contact computing group if the limit is set too low on your instrument and they will be able to run the command above (it will require admin privileges).